opnfv/fuel/docs/installation-instruction.rst

 Abstract
 ========

-This document describes how to install the Brahmaputra release of OPNFV when using Fuel as a deployment tool, covering  it's usage, limitations, dependencies and required system resources.
+This document describes how to install the Colorado release of OPNFV when using Fuel as a deployment tool, covering  it's usage, limitations, dependencies and required system resources.